harmboschloo/graphql-to-elm/README.md

     ],
     ```

-5. Now you can import the `graphql-to-elm` [library files](elm/GraphQL) and generated
+5. Now you can import the generated Elm files
+    (which include the `graphql-to-elm` [library files](elm/GraphQL) files)
-    Elm files in your project and use them.
+    in your project and use them.

     For full usage examples see the [examples folder](examples)
     or have a look at the [test fixtures folder](test/fixtures).